yna2jd/sip/README.md

                                     Level 2 - Level 1 and type constraints being unified.
                                     Level 3 - Level 2 and union-find solving steps.
 ```
-By default it will accept a `.sip` file, parse it, perform a series of semantic analyses to determine if it is a legal SIP program, generate LLVM bitcode, and emit a `.bc` file which is a binary encoding of the bitcodes.
+By default it will accept a `.tip` file, parse it, perform a series of semantic analyses to determine if it is a legal SIP program, generate LLVM bitcode, and emit a `.bc` file which is a binary encoding of the bitcodes.
 You can see a human readable version of the bitcodes by running `llvm-dis` on the `.bc` file.

 To produce an executable version of a SIP program, the `.bc` file must be linked with the bitcode for [sip_rtlib.c](rtlib/sip_rtlib.c).
 Running the `build.sh` script in the [rtlib](rtlib) directory once will create that library bitcode file.